 Need another reason to brag to your friends about visiting New Zealand?
 We will proudly be the first place in the world to Go Green.
 From 8 pm Auckland will get behind the global greening, lighting up four landmarks including the Sky Tower, Museum, Eden Park Stadium and Harbour Bridge.
 Top spots to watch the action unfold are the Viaduct and Devonport Waterfronts or take a picnic to the top of Mt Eden or the Devonport Hills to get those sunset views as well.

 If you aren’t in Auckland, don’t worry, the Michael Fowler Centre in Wellington and Christchurch Airport will also show their support with the big green lights too.

 Take to the street

 Who doesn’t love a good parade, and what could be better than one celebrating all things green!
-Head down to Auckland's uber cool Ponsonby Road at midday on Saturday 17th March 2018 to catch the annual St Patrick’s Day parade.
+Head down to Auckland's uber cool Ponsonby Road at midday on the 17th March 2018 to catch the annual St Patrick’s Day parade.
 Expect everything from Irish dancers and marchers, Faerie Folk and Leprechauns, to Clydesdale horses and flutes, fiddles and harps to your heart's content.
 Make sure you get there early for a decent spot and a chance to catch a glimpse of St Patrick himself.